 (iv) Eight symbols for nulls.

 (Notes Added on 13 February 2017) Bertomeu Masiá (2009) reconstructed a more complete version of this cipher.
 The cipher was used by Charles V, Prince Philip, Antoine Perrenot de Granvelle (Wikipedia), Ferrante Gonzaga, Diego Hurtado de Mendoza, and Fernando Montesa (a secretary of Diego Hurtado de Mendoza in his embassy in Rome) around 1547-1550 (p.151) in the context of the issue of Piacenza (Wikipedia).
 The following shows this reconstruction reorganized by the present author with reference to those of the original letters reproduced in the book.
 (Parsing "ω uo" as "e t" rather than "et null" is justified by the cipher printed in Meister.)
 Some variations in the handwriting are included.

 It appears there are two series of syllable representation with different base symbols and different indicators, though Ferrante Gonzaga's two letters reproduced in the book use only one.
-This cipher is similar to the one of imperial ministers from 1555 below in having two series of syllable representation as well as in some specific symbols used.
+This cipher is similar to the Imperial Cipher of 1555 below in having two series of syllable representation as well as in some specific symbols used.